gatherworkshops/Building-the-Web/_slides/workshop/imagegallery/gallery-html.md

 See if you can add at least three images.

 Don't worry about the sizes for now, we will fix that next.

-Note:
-Move on once everyone has at least two images in their gallery.